-The foundation governors are categorized as follows:
+The foundation governors are categorised as follows:

-- 2 are nominees of the London Diocesan Board for Schools
+- 2 are nominees of the London Diocesan Board for Schools;

-- 3 are nominees of the Parochial Church Council of All Saints'
+- 3 are nominees of the Parochial Church Council of All Saints';

-- 1 is the incumbent vicar of All Saints' Church as ex officio foundation governor
+- 1 is the incumbent vicar of All Saints' Church as ex officio foundation governor.

-The representative governors comprise:
+The representative governors comprise the following:

-- 1 Headteacher
+- 1 Executive Headteacher;

-- 1 nominated by the local authority
+- 1 nominated by the local authority;

-- 1 elected by the staff
+- 1 elected by the staff; and

-- 2 elected by the parents
+- 2 elected by the parents.

 Our current clerk is Lynne Evans.

 Governors can be appointed to a term of office from 1 to 4 years.
-Each year the Board elect a Chair, Vice Chair and committee members elect the Chairs of Committees.
+Each year the Board elect a Chair and Vice Chair and committee members elect the Chairs of Committees.